 The German political system operates under a framework laid out in the 1949 constitution known as the Grundgesetz (Basic Law).

-In 1951, The Federal Republic of Germany (FRG) was a founding member of the European Economic Community.
+In 1951, the Federal Republic of Germany (West Germany) became a founding member of the European Economic Community.

 The Berlin International Film Festival, known as "Berlinale", awarding the "Golden Bear" and held annually since 1951, is one of the world's leading film festivals.